 Visit the cross on the hill

 If you're fit and have a couple of hours to spare, you can climb to the summit on the Tinui Anzac Walkway.
-The walk is open from 1 November to 25 April.
+The walk is open from 1 November to 25 April (from 2024).
 It starts from the Tinui Cemetery and climbs through native bush and private farmland.
-Pick up a brochure from an i-SITE Visitor Centre or call into the Tinui Cafe and Bar for more information.
+Pick up a brochure from an isite Visitor Information Centre or call into the Tinui Cafe and Bar for more information.

 Things to do nearby